Evaporative coolers go by several different names.

-Though a great deal was made out of savings of you electricity by using a evaporative cooler of a refrigerated unit, little is mentioned about the amount of water that is used in a evaporative cooler.
+Though a great deal was made out of savings of you electricity by using a evaporative cooler of a refrigerated unit, little is mentioned about the amount of water that is used in an evaporative cooler.

-For a portable air cooler, the amount of water used does not work mentioning.
+For a portable air cooler, the amount of water used does is work mentioning.
 But for outdoor desert coolers, you will basically be using the same amount of water as you would to water the yard everyday.

 Noise is always going to be an issue with evaporative cooling.
 The combination of a fan and a water pump create double the noise of just a fan.
 The water has its own sound compared to slurping or washing.
 Noisy nonetheless.